pradeepsinngh/Quick-Machine-Learning-Notes/exploratory-data-analysis/estimates-of-location.md

   - Synonyms : resistant
 - Outlier : A data value that is very different from most of the data.
   - Synonyms : extreme value

+**NOTE:** While the mean is easy to compute, it may not always be the best measure for a central value.
+For this reason, statisticians have developed several alternative estimates to the mean.

+## Metrics and Estimates:
+statisticians estimate, and data scientists measure.

+Statisticians often use the term estimates for values calculated from the data at hand, to draw a distinction between what we see from the data, and the theoretical true or exact state of affairs.

+Data scientists are more likely to refer to such values as a metric.

+The difference reflects the approach of statistics versus data science: accounting for uncertainty lies at the heart of the discipline of statistics, whereas concrete business or organizational objectives are the focus of data science.